|

 Click here for more information

 on Adirondack Artist Carl Heilman.
-The

-Best of the Adirondacks
+Best of the Adirondacks Baxter Mountain Jim Grant

-- contributing writer When
+- contributing writer

 I think of the best time of the year to hike in the Adirondacks, I recall the